guruevi/DCMAnonymize/README.md

 <pre>{ "action": "value", "value": "string" }</pre>
-If you set the value to *DTnow*, *DAnow* or *TMnow*, it will generate a DateTime, Date or Time string based on when the script started running (the entire directory will have the same time)
+If you set the value to *DTnow*, *DAnow* or *TMnow*, it will generate a DateTime, Date or Time string based on when the script started running (the entire directory will have the same time) If the DICOM file does not have the tag already, it will be added.
 #### offset
 Offset the tag with a deterministic random value or a fixed offset.